edereynaldesaintmichel/Masked-Net/README.md

 -   **Handles Missing Data Effectively:**  The explicit masking mechanism allows the network to treat missing/invalid data as distinct from genuine near-zero values, improving prediction accuracy in sparse datasets.
 -   **Parameter Efficiency:**  The shared projection matrix and LoRA significantly reduce the number of parameters compared to a standard MLP, mitigating overfitting, especially on smaller datasets.
 -   **Improved Generalization:**  The architecture's design, combining convolutional principles with LoRA, encourages the learning of robust features and relationships, leading to better generalization performance.
--    **Easy to use**: the implementation is very straightforward and consists of one custom layer.

 ## Data
 Please DM me to get the data.
 I can't make it available as it comes from a payed source.